Junoh-Kang/OGDM_adm/README.md

 # Observation-Guided Diffusion Probabilistic Models
-This is the codebase for [Observation-Guided DIffusion Probabilistic Models].
+This is the codebase for [Observation-Guided DIffusion Probabilistic Models](https://arxiv.org/abs/2310.04041).
 This repository is based on [openai/guided-diffusion](https://github.com/openai/guided-diffusion).

-The repository for EDM baseline can be found at [Junoh-Kang/observation-guided-diffusion_edm](https://github.com/Junoh-Kang/observation-guided-diffusion_edm)
+The repository for EDM baseline can be found at [Junoh-Kang/OGDM_edm](https://github.com/Junoh-Kang/OGDM_edm)

 # Dependencies
 We share the environment of the code by docker.